CDPR-Modding-Documentation/Red4Ext-Wiki/mod-developers/creating-a-plugin.md

 # Creating a Plugin

-To create a new plugin you can whatever build systen / toolchain you would like, as long as the output is compatible with x86-64 architecture and with `__fastcall` calling convention.
+To create a new plugin you can use whatever build systen / toolchain you would like, as long as the output is compatible with x86-64 architecture and with `__fastcall` calling convention.

 Some examples you can use one of the following: